reshalfahsi/node-classification/README.md

 ## Quantitative Result

-The table below exhibit the quantitative performance of the model on the test data.
+The table below exhibits the quantitative performance of the model on the test data.

 Metrics | Score |
 ------------ | ------------- |